MarcelRobeer/VisualNarrator/README.md

 `-u`, `--print_us` | No | Print additional information per User Story `-o`, `--print_ont` | No | Print the output ontology in the terminal `--version` | No | Display the program's version number and exit

+## Conceptual Model
+The classes in the program are based on the following conceptual model: